jhnbyrn/951-KLR-PAGES/ignition_timing.md

 1. prepare for the reference sensor interrupt routine.
 2. calculate the number of half-teeth to TDC for the next cylinder (stored in 33h)

-We usually get here from the speed sensor interrupt, after the spark has been fired.
+We usually get here from the speed sensor interrupt, in 00B8, after the spark has been fired.
 Back there, we calcualted the counter values we need to handle the next cylinder, 180 degrees away.
 But here in 021D we will get ready to take advantage of the upcoming reference sensor routine to re-sync, and calculate the values for cylinder A again.

 If we're calling this from the spark event for cyl A, then the re-sync part of this routine is useless because we won't get a ref sensor pulse before cyl B needs to fire.
 So we will just use the values we already calculated in 00B8.
+I know that's confusing - there is some redundancy in the calculations which should become clearer when you've seen the whole thing.

 First we initialize the KLR counter 2E from 1162.
 This will replace 2D in the reference sensor routine.

 We set 22h.3.
 This flag will be used by the reference sensor routine to check if the dwell period should be on immediately.
-We'll more on this in just a moment, but for now just note that *setting* this flag indicates that the dwell should be *OFF*.
+We'll see more on this in just a moment, but for now just note that *setting* this flag indicates that the dwell should be *OFF*.

-The next section should now seem familiar:
+The next section should now seem mostly familiar:

 ```
 X0224:	mov	a,#0